daveyarwood/blog.djy.io/_posts/2014-07-09-whys-guide-to-ruby-in-clojure-part-5.md

 Here's where things really get interesting. \_why decides to throw some metaprogramming at us, showcasing an area where Ruby truly shines.
 Dwemthy's Array is without a doubt the coolest part of the entire guide.
 The fact that you can mold and shape the syntax of Ruby to make your own custom DSLs is flat-out inspiring.
 As it turns out, this is another area in which Clojure (actually, Lisp in general) excels, with its macro system.
 If I wanted to write an idiomatic implementation of Dwemthy's Array in Clojure, I would probably actually avoid using metaprogramming and instead use a more functional style and ordinary maps instead of records.
 But that wouldn't address the burning question I had going into this translation project, which is essentially, "Can Clojure do everything Ruby can?"
 So, I took this as an opportunity to compare metaprogramming and classes in Ruby to metaprogramming and records in Clojure.

-Also of note, the beginning of this chapter reminded me of how ugly Clojure's (really Java's) lower-level methods for dealing with website are, when compared to Ruby's `File` class and `open-uri` library.
+Also of note, the beginning of this chapter reminded me of how ugly Clojure's (really Java's) lower-level methods for dealing with webpage retrieval are, when compared to Ruby's `File` class and `open-uri` library.
 This is something I noticed back in [part 2][part2] when dealing specifically with file I/O. Clojure's `spit` and `slurp` methods are nice, but in order to read a file (or website content) in line by line, we still have to resort to Java inter-op and deal with explicit reader and writer objects.
 You'd think there'd be some higher-level construct available in Clojure's core libraries by now...

 It also occurred to me in this chapter that in Clojure, the equivalent of a Ruby block is essentially writing the `~@body` part of a macro.
 Strictly speaking, you could consider an ordinary function to be the equivalent of a Ruby block (and you'd be right), but in terms of writing a function that *takes* a block, I think the closest syntactic match would be to write a macro that takes arguments like `[foo bar & body]`, where `body` is the "block" of code to be executed in some context.
 I find it interesting the difference in simplicity between Clojure's (first-class) functions, and the existence of three different things in Ruby (lambdas, blocks and procs, oh my!) that essentially all cover the same territory.